Xifaxan for IBS(Irritable Bowel Syndrome)

 IBS can be caused by many circumstances in various persons.
 Brain-gut interactions are hampered by functional gastrointestinal (GI) disorders like IBS.
 The root cause of IBS is still unknown to doctors.
 People with IBS tend to experience some issues more frequently.
 Some of the underlying causes of IBS are:

-Xifaxan belongs to the group of an antibiotic used to treat irritable bowel syndrome caused by noninvasive strains of Escherichia coli (E. coli) in patients aged 12 and up, as well as to reduce the risk of worsening brain function, or hepatic encephalopathy, in individuals with liver failure.
+Xifaxan belongs to the group of antibiotics used to treat irritable bowel syndrome caused by noninvasive strains of Escherichia coli (E. coli) in patients aged 12 and up, as well as to reduce the risk of worsening brain function, or hepatic encephalopathy, in individuals with liver failure.

 How does Xifaxan Work for IBS?